Pepperoni Pizza Quinoa Stuffed Peppers

-These pizza quinoa stuffed peppers have all the flavor and goodness of pizza…in a bell pepper!
+Pizza quinoa stuffed peppers have all the flavor and goodness of pizza, in a bell pepper!
 Pretty, delicious, and (mostly) healthy.

-However, it’s all packaged up in a sweet red bell pepper rather than greasy crust.
 So that’s a win.
-Actually, a serving of 2 filled pepper halves is only 228 calories!
+Actually, a serving of two filled pepper halves is just over 300 calories!
 Not bad, right?

 About these Quinoa Stuffed Peppers

 I like to cut the peppers in half from top to bottom rather than the traditional way of stuffing peppers (by slicing off the tops), because they are easier to stuff and you can stuff in more filling.
 Halved peppers are easier to bake and easier to eat.
 If you prefer the traditional way, feel free change it up.

 This isn’t my first go-around with stuffing quinoa into a bell pepper.
 If you’re craving Tex-Mex, make sure to try my southwestern stuffed peppers with quinoa and chicken or vegetarian southwestern stuffed peppers with rice and pinto beans.

 I’m not sure but I think I may love this recipe even more than the southwestern verstion.
 The gooey bits of fresh mozzarella, the spicy pepperoni, and the fresh basil keep things lively.
 I’m a sucker for all things pizza.

 I’ll get you started on the recipe here with lots of extra helpful tips and ways to change it up.
 Look for the printable recipe card near the end of the post with complete instructions, measurements, and nutrition information.